levgrav/text-rpg/README.md

 Keep in mind this is an early version and a work in progress.
 It is not currently functional.

-## Features*
+## Features

 - A flexible command system that allows players to interact with the game world using natural language commands
-- A robust system for managing game objects, including NPCs, items, and locations
+- A robust system for managing game objects, including NPCs*, items, and locations
-- The option to save and load game progress
+- The option to save and load game progress*
 - The ability to customize the game world using JSON files

-*as the engine is not currently functional, none of these technically work, but these are being kept in mind during the development process.
+*Incomplete

 ## Requirements